Founding generation · Formation stage

 Consultation rights

-What the movement asks of its members
+What the movement asks

 This is a co-operative.
 It requires participation.